naver/billboard.js/README.md

 ### Nightly version

 Nightly version is the latest build from the master branch.
-With nightly, you can try upcoming changes prior the official release.
+With nightly, you can try upcoming changes prior to the official release.

 - https://github.com/naver/billboard.js/tree/nightly/dist